“Build vs. buy” is the wrong question

 This is common in large enterprises.
 Procurement keeps the internal team running to maintain leverage.
 RevOps wants to keep options open.
 The conversation gets framed as a competition between the two.

 That framing doesn't hold up.
 The internal team and Rox are building different things.
-The internal team owns the infrastructure layer (the warehouse connections, the CRM integrations, the signals that are specific to the business).
-Rox owns the context and pattern layers, including the cross-organizational context and the pattern recognition that compounds across thousands of deals.
-Those two layers plug into each other.
+The internal team owns getting the data into one place (the warehouse connections, the integrations, the signals specific to the business).
+Rox owns everything that has to happen on top of that to make agents trustworthy.
+Those two things plug into each other.
 Assigning ownership clearly turns a procurement conversation into an architecture conversation, which is easier for everyone and closes faster.

 Three objections worth addressing directly